Episode 49

 Speaker A:

-I'm Yaya, your confidence and mindset coach, here to help you stop shrinking, stop, stop overthinking and stop abandoning yourself when things get uncomfortable.
+I'm Yaya, your confidence and mindset coach, here to help you stop shrinking, stop overthinking, and stop abandoning yourself when things get uncomfortable.

 Speaker A: